Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

 ##### File > Open Project Tab

-This option will launch a new browser tab pre-loaded with Opencontour.
-The page will serve as a welcome page for selecting or creating projects.
+This option will launch a new browser tab pre-loaded with the Opencontour dashboard.
+If the session is current, logging back in will not be necessary.
+If 2 hours have passed, login information will be required.

 ##### File > Clear Project

-When selected, the current project will be closed and all layers in the **Layer Menu** will be cleared.
-The same project will remain open, with no layers loaded.
+When selected, the current project files will be cleared.
+All layers in the **Layer Menu** will not contain data.
+The same project file will remain open, with no layers loaded.

 ##### File > Open

-This option inserts a layer into a project and assigns it to the provided location in the file.
-Click **Open** from the file menu and select the file.
+ Click **Open** from the file menu and select the JSON file.
 This option can be used in place of the **drag and drop** feature in the Dropdown Menu.
-The file location is specified by the **la** property in the JSON file when it is stored.
+The file location is specified by the **la** property in the JSON file when it is stored, so activation of a layer will not be necessary.

 ##### File > Save Layer

 A layer can be exported from Opencontour as a JSON file once it is created and active in the **Layer Menu**.

-  1. From the Layer Menu, select the desired layer.
+  1. From the Layer Menu, activate the desired layer.
   2. Click **File > Save Layer**.

-    Depending on the active layer, the file name will automatically include the layer's default extension.
+    Depending on the active layer, the file name will automatically include the layer's default extension, e.g. “pit1_cutter.json”.
+The “pit1” component of the name should be overwritten to something meaningful.

 ##### File > Clear Layer